Seeking Support: Signposting Information

 National support and resources for university students

 Student Minds is the UK’s student mental health charity.
-They work to empower students with the knowledge, confidence and skills to look after their own mental health and support others through our national network of university groups.
+They work to empower students with the knowledge, confidence and skills to look after their own mental health and support others through their national network of university groups.
 The following web pages may be of particular interest:

 In Scotland, Think Positive works with colleges, universities, and students' associations across Scotland to help them to develop and promote their mental health support offer.
-If you're looking for student specific support, check out the Think Positive Hub All of the student mental health services, resources and projects in Scotland are promoted on the Think Positive Hub.
-Including the summary of mental health support services available at every college and university in Scotland.
+If you're looking for student specific support, check out the Think Positive Hub

 Students Against Depression is an award-winning website offering information, guidance and resources for students affected by low mood and depression.